inmanta/inmanta-core/docs/model_developers/resource_sets.rst

 will refer to as the "service" or "service entity" (as in ``LSM``).
 We will use the term "identity" to refer to any set of attributes that uniquely identify an instance.
 In the model this usually corresponds to an index.

-When building an inmanta model, all potential instances of a service entity must refine to compatible (low level) config.
+All potential instances of a service entity must be refined to compatible (low level) configuration when creating an Inmanta model.
 In the model this config is represented by the resources.
 Therefore these guidelines will focus on creating valid and compatible resources.
 With well-designed resources, valid and compatible config will follow.

 To safely make use of partial compiles, each service must be the sole owner of its resources and any shared resources must be identical across service instances.
 The graph below pictures a valid service for partial compiles.
 Each arrow represents a
 refinement: one entity creating another in one of its implementations.
 The valid service results in fully separate resource sets for each instance.
 Additionally, the one shared resource is created consistently between service instances.
+For each entity type, the ``id`` attribute is assumed to be an identifying attribute for the instance (i.e. there is an index on the attribute).

 .. digraph:: resource_sets_generic_good
     :caption: A good service for partial compiles.